rjtmahinay/vessel-reporting/README.md

 and vessels involve in illegal trade.*

 ## Details
-The application is deployed in cloud and can be accessed by the below link:
+The application is deployed in cloud and can be accessed by the link below:

 [http://vesselreportingtrackingsystem-env.eba-i2a8ukb5.ap-southeast-1.elasticbeanstalk.com/](http://vesselreportingtrackingsystem-env.eba-i2a8ukb5.ap-southeast-1.elasticbeanstalk.com/)